Site Search

 Residents

-I believe that Bush Cottage was either pulled down and replaced or expanded into the Twelve roomed Edwardian Villa, “The Paddocks” in the first decade of the 20th century.
+The 1902 advertisement of Public Auction of the property is the first time that I have seen the name “The Paddocks” used for the property.
+Bush Cottage was rebuilt and expanded into the Twelve roomed Edwardian Villa, “The Paddocks” in the late 19th or early 20th century.
 By the 1911 census Bush cottage had disappeared from the census and other records; “The Paddocks” was in its place.
 This was possibly the first of a whole series of houses that transformed the village from the village remembered by Catherine Sainsbury in “Cathy’s Farm”.

 Herbert Brown was the Head of Household at “The Paddocks”, with his wife, Lillian Rosa.
 Herbert and Lillian had married in 1909.
 Herbert was a Commercial traveller, selling Cattle medicines, was aged 29 and a Hereford native.
 Lillian’s maiden name was Lillian Rosa Rowland – a native of nearby Griffithstown.